-- Ambiguous relationship between doctrines of creation and Fall. - Individuals could be maltreated insofar as they were 'sinners'. - There are also consequences for individual ethics the tension between the person we are and the person we are meant to be.
+- Ambiguous relationship between doctrines of creation and Fall. - Individuals could be maltreated insofar as they were 'sinners'. - A separate issue are consequences for individual ethics - the tension between the person we are and the person we are meant to be - More in next week's lecture.